-- Assumption of a minimum surrender value in the GAAP UL valuation. - Discount rates where the GAAP valuation does not use the UFR of 3.9%. - The mortality assumption used in calculating the pension liabilities and corresponding reinsurance asset.
+- Discount rates where the GAAP valuation does not use the UFR of 3.75%. - The mortality assumption used in calculating the pension liabilities and corresponding reinsurance asset.
 (Note: when these two items are taken together and the net position considered there is very little difference).